danian95/InstDocs/docs/source/chem442/manual/familiarization/Gamry1010E.rst

     reference electrode is the clear tip stored in the solution vial (MR-5275) with a white lid.
 The platinum working electrode is the solid black electrode.
-3. Open the Gamry Framework software.
+3. Open the :program:`Gamry Framework` software.
-4. Go to Experiment > Physical Electrochemistry > Cyclic Voltammetry
+4. Go to :menuselection:`Experiment --> Physical Electrochemistry --> Cyclic Voltammetry`
 5. Set the parameters as follows:

     -  Initial E (V): 0